Pylons/pyramid/docs/narr/extconfig.rst

 ``relate`` are the category name and discriminator of the ``tmpl_intr`` introspectable.

+Relationships need not be made between two introspectables created by the same directive.
+Instead, a relationship can be formed between an introspectable created in one directive and another introspectable created in another by calling ``relate`` on either side with the other directive's category name and discriminator.
+An error will be raised at configuration commit time if you attempt to relate an introspectable with another nonexistent introspectable, however.

 Introspectable relationships will show up in frontend system renderings of introspection values.
-For example, if a view registration names a route name, the introspectable related to the view callable will show a reference to the route it relates to and vice versa.
+For example, if a view registration names a route name, the introspectable related to the view callable will show a reference to the route to which it relates to and vice versa.